-- hospitalizations are subject to lag.
+- n Surveillance Network (RSV-NET) hospitalization data are pro The Respiratory Syncytial Virus (RSV) Hospitalizati hospitalizations are subject to lag.
 Lag for RSV-NET case identification and reporting might increase around holidays or during periods of increased hospital utilization.
-As data are received each week, prior case counts and rate are updated accordingly - .
-Data is incomplete for May and June 2022. - nted in the RSV Interactive Dashboard might differ from RSV-NET publications since different datasets or methods might have been used.
-Small numbers for some topics or filters might make year-to-year ch - difficult to interpret.
+As data are received each week, prior case counts and rate are updated accordingly - Data is incomplete for May and June 2022 - Data is incomprete for may ano June cueze.
+Data presented in the RSV Interactive Dashboard might differ from RSV-NET publications since different datasets or meti difficult to interpret.
+Surveillance for the 2022-2023 season began October 2nd and additional data points will be added as data are available. ods might have been used.
+Small numbers for some topics or filters might make year-to-year chang